Geek-Estate/horizon-landingpage/faq/index.md

 **Q: What type of community is not ideal?**

-**A:** A community in which the majority of the members reside in the same geographic area.
+**A:** A purely local community in which the vast majority of the members reside in the same geographic area.

 **Q: Horizon is NOT...**